Water Reliability Plan

 Clearwell Bypass Project

 This project will construct a large diameter in-ground piping system around the existing 44-million-gallon Clearwell.
-It will provide emergency or planned bypassing of the filtered water from the Aspinwall Water Treatment Plant Filter Building around the existing clearwell to the Aspinwall and Bruecken Pump Stations.
-This project will include replacing an existing fluoride chemical feed building and constructing an overflow structure with de-chlorination equipment.
+It will provide planned bypassing of the filtered water from the Aspinwall Water Treatment Plant Filter Building around the existing clearwell to the Aspinwall and Bruecken Pump Stations.
+This project will construct an overflow structure with de-chlorination equipment.

 Clearwell Replacement